 To help select complementary BME courses that are best aligned with their career objectives, students are provided with a faculty mentor upon registration in the minor.

-With the exception of Engineering Science students taking the Biomedical Engineering Option, all Engineering undergraduates are eligible to enrol in this minor.
+With the exception of Engineering Science students taking the Biomedical Systems Engineering Major, all Engineering undergraduates are eligible to enrol in this minor.

 Students in the Biomedical Engineering minor must successfully complete the following course requirements (equaling 3.0 credits).

 4) One of the following courses: MIE439H1S: Biomechanics I or BME430H1S: Human Whole Body Biomechanics

 5) One of the following fourth year courses: BME499Y1Y: Applied Research in Biomedical Engineering or BME498Y1 Y: Biomedical Engineering Capstone Design

 For prerequisite purposes, we recommend students take CHE353H1F and MIE331H1S in third year and BME440H1S, MIE439H1S or BME430H1S and BME498Y1Y or BME499Y1Y in fourth year.
 However, this may not fit into each department’s academic scheduling for a student’s degree program.
 As such, it is recommended that a student visit both the Biomedical Engineering Undergraduate Programs Office (MB332) for assistance and speak with their Academic Advisor to determine the optimal scheduling for their program.

 - Entry into BME498Y1 or BME499Y1 requires permission from the Associate Director of Undergraduate Studies